Army Public School, Pune: History

 It is near the residential complex of Ghorpadi lines, Ghorpadi market and Ghorpadi railway station, apart from some army sub-area establishments.

 The school is controlled by the Army Welfare Education Society (AWES).
 It follows the CBSE Board of Education in India.
 The school has three science laboratories, one biotechnology lab and one mathematics lab, two libraries, three computer laboratories, three music rooms (one for Indian music, the other for western music), an art room, three audiovisual rooms and a computer room for teacher training.

 The school has a spacious auditorium, a library, a basketball court, a football field, three volleyball courts, a cricket pitch and table tennis facilities.
 The school has two choirs and is prominent in quizzing events in the Pune city.

 The school publishes a monthly newsletter, "Creativity.com," which highlights all school activities, and a yearly magazine compiled by its editorial board, "Images," where student and teacher contributions are published.
 The school conducts workshops for its students.
 Students in higher grades are given career guidance and informed about various career choices.

 Houses

 The students in the school are divided into four houses:

 The school authorities changed the house names in 2015.
-Earlier they were Pluto(Bhagat), Neptune(Manekshaw), Saturn(Carriapa) and Jupiter(Thimaya).
+Earlier they were Pluto z(Bhagat), Neptune (Manekshaw), Saturn (Carriapa) and Jupiter (Thimaya).
 This was done before the school campus was shifted to its current location in Ghorpadi, Pune.